INTERMAGNET/wg-tech-man/meetings/2025_09_lisbon/2025_09_lisbon_meeting_minutes.md

 ## Discussions during meeting

+###  Problem of keeping in sync the different sources

+Currently there are three places which have an overlap of certain items :

+* git repository www.intermagnet.org
+* git repository tech-man.intermagnet.org
+* document archive at BGS

+To limit the duplications we will try to maximise the work with links.

+For what the team members list is concerned we need to monitor it ourself and whenever we see inconcistency we should update the other source as well.
+The problem comes when someone updates the table directly on the master branch to the website.
+We will not be warned by mail of these changes.
+SB will try to monitor this more closely.
+So we will be able to synchronise it almost immediately with the technical manual.
+AL will update the member table in the technical manual TM.08.

+The document archive is a private archive and only maintainable by CT.
+CT will see if there are items we can move to GIT so everybody can maintain this content.

+Related to this issue SB will restructure the FAQ section and reformat it  into plain markdown.
+It will make it simple to maximize answers to the FAQ with links to the technical manual instead of introducing the same content two times.

 ### Define UVZ variometer orientation

 Currently in the TM there is sometimes a mention of UVZ orientation but this orientation is not documented in the TM.